sushi1999/sales-pricing-analysis/README.md

 ## Overview

 1. **Sales overview** — by product category, sub-category, customer segment, and region.
-2. **Whether discounting hurts profit** — via simple linear regression of Profit on Discount.
+2. **Whether discounting hurts profit** — simple linear regression of Profit on Discount.
-3. **Whether the discount penalty differs by product category** — via an ANCOVA model with a Discount × Category interaction.
+3. **Whether the discount penalty differs by product category** — an ANCOVA model with a Discount × Category interaction.

 ## Dataset